Skip to main content Skip to search Skip to main navigation

 • Exploiting manufacturing tolerances

-As in early mechatronic cylinders, tolerance variations existed: differences in transponder sensor range, minimal deviations in antenna position, slight variations in the coupling between electronics and mechanical core, tolerances within the mechanical pin mechanism (if used).
-These spreads could occasionally cause misreads, but rarely provided real manipulation leverage.
+As with other early mechatronic cylinders, variations in tolerances were present: Differences in the range of the transponder sensor, Minimal deviations in the antenna position, Slight variations in the coupling between the electronics and mechanical core, Tolerances within the mechanical pin system, where one was used.
+These variations could occasionally cause incorrect readings, but rarely provided a genuine basis for manipulation.

-• Wear in operation Dual electronic + mechanical technology means dual wear: aging transponder contacts or antenna components, aging electronics, mechanical wear in the cylinder core, wear of the coupling mechanism.
-The crucial point: wear increases the risk of malfunctions, not of manipulation.
+• Wear during use Combining electronic and mechanical technology meant that both areas were subject to wear: Ageing transponder contacts or antenna elements, Ageing electronic components, Mechanical wear inside the cylinder core, Wear in the coupling mechanism.
+The decisive point: Wear increased the likelihood of malfunctions, but not the opportunity for manipulation.

-Günter Uhlmann’s electronic transponder cylinder from 1996 was a crucial step toward modern mechatronic cylinders.
-For the first time it compactly combined:
+Günter Uhlmann’s electronic transponder locking cylinder from 1996 was an important step towards modern mechatronic cylinders.
+For the first time, it brought together in a compact form:

-Its weaknesses lay less in the mechanics or electronics themselves and more in: destructive attacks on door/hardware, early unencrypted transponder technologies, and aging of electronic components.
-The basic principle lives on today in almost all modern access systems and forms the basis for many market-leading electronic cylinders.
+Its weaknesses lay less in the mechanical or electronic technology itself and more in: Destructive attacks against the door or fitting, Early unencrypted transponder technologies, And the ageing of electrical components.
+The basic principle continues in almost all modern access-control systems and forms the basis of many market-leading electronic cylinders.

 Ludger Voss and Herbert Meyerle (1997)

-Inventor: In 1997, Ludger Voss and Herbert Meyerle developed the SimonsVoss System 3060, one of the first fully digital, battery-powered locking systems in the format of a profile cylinder.
-The innovation was so strong because the lock: worked completely wirelessly, integrated the power supply via a battery in the knob, used an RFID or transponder key as the identification medium, released an electromechanical coupling after successful authorization, could be seamlessly integrated into digital access control systems.
-System 3060 was thus one of the first locking systems that could realistically be managed both offline and online – without cables, without motor cylinder, without external power supply.
-Its key features: digital authorization management, immediate blocking of lost keys, full logging (depending on model), very compact form factor, modular expandability for large master-key systems.
-The system quickly became the standard in the commercial and government sectors.
+Inventors: Ludger Voss and Herbert Meyerle developed the SimonsVoss System 3060 in 1997, one of the first fully digital, battery-powered locking systems in the form of a profile cylinder.
+The system was particularly innovative because the lock: Operated entirely without cables, Integrated the battery power supply into the cylinder knob, Used an RFID credential or transponder as the identification medium, Released an electromechanical coupling after successful authorisation, Could be integrated into digital access-control systems.
+System 3060 was therefore one of the first locking systems that could be managed both offline and online without cables, a motorised cylinder or an external power supply.
+Its most important features: Digital management of access permissions Immediate blocking of lost keys Complete event logging, depending on the model A very compact format Modular expansion for large master-key systems The system was adopted very quickly as a standard solution in commercial and public-sector environments.

 Current locks of this type

-The SimonsVoss System 3060 is still one of the most successful digital locking systems worldwide.
-Current or modernized successors:
+SimonsVoss System 3060 remains one of the world’s most successful digital locking systems.
+Current or modernised successors include:

 - SimonsVoss AX system

-The functional principle – wireless, battery-powered, electronic cylinder – is now a global standard based on the 3060 architecture.
+The operating principle, a wireless, battery-powered electronic cylinder, is now an established global standard based on the 3060 architecture.

 Lockpicking